Mary Whitehouse: Early life

-Born in Croft Road, Nuneaton, Warwickshire (in a house she incorrectly stated in her autobiography later became a sex shop), Whitehouse was the second of four children of a "less-than-successful businessman" and a "necessarily resourceful mother".
+Whitehouse was born in Croft Road, Nuneaton, Warwickshire.
+In her autobiography, she claimed that the house later became a sex shop, although this is understood to have been either a falsehood or exaggeration, as it is instead RAM Newsagents, who were selling pornographic magazines, not a "sex shop" as she described.
+She was the second of four children of a "less-than-successful businessman" and a "necessarily resourceful mother".
 She won a scholarship to Chester City Grammar School, where she was keen on hockey and tennis, and after leaving she did two years of unpaid apprentice teaching at St John's School in Chester, Cheshire.
 At the Cheshire County Teacher Training College in Crewe, specialising in secondary school art teaching, she was involved with the Student Christian Movement before qualifying in 1932.
 She became an art teacher at Lichfield Road School in Wednesfield, where she stayed for eight years, and at Brewood Grammar School, both in Staffordshire.

 She joined the Wolverhampton branch of the Oxford Group, later known as Moral Re-Armament (MRA), in 1935.
-At MRA meetings, she met Ernest Raymond Whitehouse; they married at Chester on 23 March 1940 and remained married until he died in Colchester, Essex, aged 87, in 2000.
+At MRA meetings she met Ernest Raymond Whitehouse; they married at Chester on 23 March 1940 and remained married until he died in Colchester, Essex, aged 87, in 2000.
 The couple had five sons, two of whom (twins) died in infancy.

-After raising her sons in their earliest years, Whitehouse returned to teaching in 1953.
+Whitehouse returned to teaching in 1953.
 That year she broadcast on Woman's Hour on the day before the coronation of Elizabeth II "as a loyal housewife and subject" and wrote an extensive article on homosexuality for The Sunday Times.
 According to Ben Thompson this concerned how a mother might "best avoid inadvertently pressuring her sons towards that particular orientation" and gained enough attention to be republished as a pamphlet.

-She taught art and was senior mistress at Madeley Modern School in Madeley, Shropshire from 1960, taking responsibility for sex education.
+She taught art and was senior mistress at Madeley Modern School in Madeley, Shropshire, from 1960, taking responsibility for sex education.
 Shocked at the moral beliefs of her pupils, she became concerned about what she and many others perceived as declining moral standards in the British media, especially in the BBC.
-She gave up her teaching work at Christmas 1964 to concentrate more fully on her campaigning.
+She gave up teaching at the end of 1964 to concentrate on her campaigning.